 The simplest thing you can do that works great is to massage your baby’s gums with a clean finger and let them gnaw on your knuckle.
 Once the teeth start making an appearance this can get a little dangerous for you, though.
 Babies jaws are remarkably strong and new teeth are surprisingly sharp!

 2. Teething Toys

-Wooden or silicon teething rings work great.
-The counter pressure of biting down on something seems to relieve the pain somewhat so make sure you have a decent selection of toys for baby to chose from.
+Wooden or silicone teething rings work great.
+The counter pressure of biting down on something seems to relieve the pain somewhat so make sure you have a decent selection of toys for baby to choose from.
 Some can be kept in the fridge for that extra bit of relief from the cold.

 I was given a lovely teething ring when Jesse was born.
-It was made of wooden and silicon beads, in different shapes and with different textures.
-My son really seemed to enjoy it, especially the star shaped bead.
+It was made of wooden and silicone beads, in different shapes and with different textures.
+My son really seemed to enjoy it, especially the star-shaped bead.
 I think the edges helped with the itchiness of the gums.

 The teething egg is a pretty popular toy these days.
 It’s made from completely safe materials, is too big to be considered a choking hazard and attaches to baby’s clothes so is always in reach.